cloudmesh-community/fa18-523-63/project-report/report.md

 networks can be used as a clustering algorithm, without classification assignment [@fa18-523-63-www-unsup-ann].

-### Logistic Regression
+### Logistic Regression In its simpler forms, logistic regression
-In its simpler forms, logistic regression [@fa18-523-63 -www-logreg] takes input values and uses those to provide a classification based on the variables to the data.
+[@fa18-523-63-www-logreg] takes input values and uses those to provide a classification based on the variables to the data.
 It is robust to highly correlated variables, concise representation, and high explanatory value with probability estimation [@fa18-523-63-emc-big-data].
 Logistic regression is a supervised learning model, meaning that it depends on training data to provide results accurately and efficiently.
 Tensorflow methods contain the needed utilities to perform logistic regression with high efficiency [@fa18-523-63-www-tensorflow].

 ### K-Means Clustering